Desert Gardening 101

 **Have you ever successfully overwintered a warm-season vegetable?**

-You may recall that I wrote about picking the green tomatoes off my vines a few weeks before the first frost appeared.
+The temperatures outside are not just chilly – they are COLD (21 degrees outside yesterday morning in my garden).
+You may recall that I wrote about picking the green tomatoes off my vines a few weeks before the first frost appaeared.

 I had quite a few.